-Tim represents clients on all aspects of international trade law and policy including import trade remedies (such as antidumping law, countervailing duty law, and safeguards investigations), global trade policy and trade negotiations, renewable energy and climate change policy, digital trade, international telecommunications, and customs enforcement matters.
-He has also been an adjunct professor at Georgetown University Law Center for 16 years.
+Tim represents clients on all aspects of international trade law and policy including import trade remedies (such as antidumping (AD) law and countervailing duty (CVD) law), global trade policy and trade negotiations, renewable energy and climate change policy, digital trade, international telecommunications, and customs enforcement matters.
+He has also been an adjunct professor at Georgetown University Law Center for 20 years.

-- Lead counsel to SolarWorld America Inc., which in 2018 won the first global safeguards case filed in the United States in more than 15 years.
-In November 2012, SolarWorld won the largest U.S. trade remedy cases ever filed against China and the first cases involving renewable energy products, and also won follow-up cases against China and Taiwan in 2015.
+- Lead counsel to domestic solar manufacturers, who in 2018 won the first global safeguards case filed in the United States in more than 15 years.
+In 2012, won the largest U.S. trade remedy cases ever filed against China and the first cases involving renewable energy products, and also won follow-up cases against China and Taiwan in 2015.

-- Lead counsel to the American Line Pipe Producers Association, the Coalition for Fair Trade in Hardwood Plywood, the American Manufacturers of Multilayered Hardwood Flooring, the American Kitchen Cabinet Association, and the Association of American School Paper Suppliers.
+- Lead counsel to the Coalition of American Manufacturers of Mobile Access Equipment, the Coalition of American Millwork Producers, the American Line Pipe Producers Association, the Coalition for Fair Trade in Hardwood Plywood, the American Alliance for Solar Manufacturing, the American Manufacturers of Multilayered Hardwood Flooring, and the Association of American School Paper Suppliers.

-- Represents numerous U.S. industries in trade litigation and trade policy matters, including wooden cabinets and vanities, steel and steel products, solar cells and panels, hardwood plywood, large diameter line and structural pipe, multilayered wood flooring, enriched uranium, lined paper school supplies, heavy forged hand tools, and steel scrap.
+- Represents numerous U.S. industries in trade litigation and trade policy matters, including solar cells and panels, mobile access equipment, wood mouldings, wooden cabinets and vanities, steel and steel products, hardwood plywood, large diameter line and structural pipe, multilayered wood flooring, lined paper school supplies, heavy forged hand tools, and steel scrap.

-- Represents numerous clients in matters involving the steel and uranium Section 232 national security investigations
+- Represents numerous clients in matters involving Section 232 national security investigations.

-- As vice chair of the Industry Trade Advisory Committee on Services and Finance Industries, advises service industries and provides the Office of the U.S. Trade Representative (USTR) and the U.S. government with industry advice on WTO, FTA, and BIT negotiations with major U.S. trading partners.
+- Serves as vice-chair of the Industry Trade Advisory Committee on Services and Finance Industries and advises service industries and provides the Office of the U.S. Trade Representative (USTR) and the U.S. government with industry advice on WTO, FTA, and BIT negotiations with major U.S. trading partners.

-- Represented U.S. industry coalition supporting the USTR in its successful WTO challenge of China's raw material and rare earth export restrictions.
+- Represented U.S. industry coalition supporting the USTR in three successful WTO cases challenging China's raw material and rare earth export restrictions.

-- Edited "Trade Remedies for Global Companies," an American Bar Association book on the U.S. and foreign trade remedies, and authored a chapter on antidumping law and countervailing duty law petitions.
+- Edited "Trade Remedies for Global Companies," an American Bar Association book on the U.S. and foreign trade remedies.

 - Vice-Chair (2013-Present) and Member (2007-Present), Industry Trade Advisory Committee on Services and Finance Industries